 *This is a Signature Shore Tour.
 Please call (800) 460-4518 for more information.

 Enjoy a self-guided tour of the Clausen Museum at your leisure.
 Established in 1968, the Clausen Museum is dedicated to preserving the history and telling the story of those who have lived and worked in Petersburg and the surrounding area.

 Tracy Arm, AK / Sawyer Glacier

-Tracy Arm Tour
+Sailing through Tracy Arm

 Cruise under Tracy Arm's 1,500 foot high vertical cliffs and experience the awe and wonder of nature.
 Our expert naturalist will join us onboard to provide narration as we cruise through this mighty fjord.
-Witness hundreds of waterfalls cascade down the sides of this fjord, creating a majestic atmosphere.
+Witness hundreds of waterfalls cascading down the sides of this fjord, creating a majestic atmosphere.